roggc/react-context-slices/README.md

 export const { useSlice, Provider } = getHookAndProviderFromSlices({
   count: defineSlice<number>({
     initialArg: 5, // 'initialArg' must be number in this case
-    init: (initialArg: number) => initialArg * initialArg, // the 'init' function must return number and accept as a parameter a number.
+    init: (value: number) => value * value, // the 'init' function must return number and accept as a parameter a number.
   }),
   // rest of slices
 });